 Leen Midani, Syrian immigrant and recent graduate, Cleveland State University’s Business Administration Program

-Goran Zaneti, Producer of Resistance is Life
+Goran Zaneti, Producer, Resistance is Life

 This conversation will be moderated by 90.3 WCPN ideastream Associate Producer of Civic Engagement, Web and Social Media Lawrence Daniel Caswell.